dandavison/temporalio-sdk-python/docs/standalone-activity-cross-sdk-design.md

     4. New field: `is_workflow_activity` (boolean).
         1. Calculated property where possible - details vary by language.
 3. Async activities:
-    1. Workflow ID becomes optional in client calls.
-    2. Run ID refers to either workflow or activity run ID based on presence of workflow ID.
+    1. Standalone async activities should be addressable by activity ID + optional activity run ID pair.
+The workflow run ID parameter should not be reused for activity run ID.
 4. Serialization context:
-    1. Where applicable, standalone activities will have their own serialization context type separate from workflow activity context type.
-This is to avoid breaking changes for existing data converters, as converters written for workflow activities are unlikely to work correctly outside of workflow context.
+    1. Workflow ID becomes optional in activity serialization context, and in any supertypes of activity serialization context.

 # Core SDK